sigrunixia/Granite/docs/Adding-animation-to-plugin-source.md

 		};
 ```

-## 2. Import your animations into Animations.ts
+## 3. Import your animations into Animations.ts

 To add your newly created animations into Granite to be rendered, we need to tell the plugin to process the gifs.

 ### Imports

-Under the import section, we need to map a value to the animations.
+Under the import section, we need to import the animations under unique names.

 **Before**:
 ```ts